basicdays/dotfiles/README.md

 BasicDay's Dot Files
 ====================

-To be used with andsens/homeshick.
-Requires a valid connection to GitHub over SSH.
+To be used with [andsens/homeshick](https://github.com/andsens/homeshick).

 The following bash script will provision a fresh machine.